A Tour through OpenMW CS: making a magic ring¶

 In this first section we will define what our new ring is, what it looks like, and what it does.
 Getting it to work is the first step before we go further.

 We will start by launching OpenMW CS, the location of the program depends on your operating system.
 You will be presented with a dialogue with three options: create a new game, create a new addon, edit a content file.

 The first option is for creating an entirely new game, that’s not what we want.
-We want to edit an existing game, so choose the second one.
+We want to edit an existing game, so choose the second option.
 When you save your addon you can use the third option to open it again.

 Choose Morrowind as your content file and enter Ring of Night Vision as the name.
-We could also chose further content files as dependencies if we wanted to, but for this mod the base game is enough.
+We could also choose further content files as dependencies if we wanted to, but for this mod the base game is enough.

 Once the addon has been created you will be presented with a table.
 If you see a blank window rather than a table choose World → Objects from the menu.

 Let’s talk about the interface for a second.
 Every window in OpenMW CS has panels, these are often but not always tables.
 You can close a panel by clicking the small “X” on the title bar of the panel, or you can detach it by either dragging the title bar or clicking the icon with the two windows.
 A detached panel can be re-attached to a window by dragging it by the title bar on top of the window.

 Now let’s look at the panel itself: we have a filter text field, a very large table and a status bar.
 The filter will be very useful when we want to find an entry in the table, but for now it is irrelevant.
 The table you are looking at contains all objects in the game, these can be items, NPCs, creatures, whatever.
 Every object is an entry in that table, visible as a row.
 The columns of the table are the attributes of each object.